Ultrashort electron wavepackets via frequency-comb synthesis: Generation of electron wavefunctions in a quantum conductor

 \figref{fig:cryo_experiment}~(b) is the main result of this paper, showing the shortest ever measured electron wavepacket propagating on top of the Fermi sea with \SI{27}{\ps} duration.
 In order to benchmark the dispersion of our system, the pulse was generated with a relatively high voltage amplitude and contains around $\sim$~20 electrons.
 The dispersion appears to be minimal, as the injected pulse (Figure \ref{fig:Lorentzian_width} (d)) had a similar width of \SI{25}{ps}.
 To better demonstrate the time-resolved measurement technique, we have used a \SI{6}{\GHz} (\SI{166}{\ps}) fundamental frequency for the synthesiser.
 This allowed us to measure two pulses within the same scanning window, since the scanning range of our delay line is limited to \SI{230}{\ps}.
 The Fourier transform of the generated electron wavepacket, shown in the inset of \figref{fig:cryo_experiment}~(b)), exhibits an exponential behaviour, which is distinctive of a Lorentzian electron excitation.

-Finally, we analyze the purity of the generated Lorentzian voltage pulses as well as the generated electron wavepackets by calculating their excitation spectrum in the framework of Floquet scattering theory \cite{Moskalets2002, Dubois2013a} (see supplementary material).
+Finally, we analyze the amount of excess hole excitation of the generated Lorentzian voltage pulses as well as the generated electron wavepackets by calculating their excitation spectrum at zero temperature in the framework of Floquet scattering theory \cite{Moskalets2002, Dubois2013a} (see Appendix B).
 The excitation spectrum for the experimentally measured electron wavepacket of \SI{27}{\ps} time duration is shown in \figref{fig:cryo_experiment}~(c)).
-We observe a hole excitation that is less than, \SI{0.43}{\percent} which is quite remarkable.
-This has to be compared to what was obtained with standard AWG generators ($\approx$ 3 \%) \cite{Bisognin2019}.
-Similar analysis (see supplementary material) for the generated voltage pulses display an extremely clean excitation spectrum with less than \SI{0.22}{\percent} hole excitations when the voltage pulses have a duration of \SI{50}{\ps} or more.
+We observe an excess hole excitation that is less than \SI{0.43}{\percent}.
+While this is a remarkable result, one needs to bear in mind that this number has been computed at zero temperature.
+The excess hole excitation has been experimentally measured in \cite{Bisognin2019} for similarly-generated Lorentzian pulses at \SI{50}{mK} and was found to be 3 \%.
+Since this value is mostly linked to thermal excitations in the Fermi sea, we expect our device to perform similarly at finite temperatures.
+Similar analysis (see appendix B) for the generated voltage pulses display an extremely clean excitation spectrum with less than \SI{0.22}{\percent} hole excitations when the voltage pulses have a duration of \SI{50}{\ps} or more.
 For the shortest voltage pulses (\SI{25}{\ps}), we obtain a maximum of \SI{0.55}{\percent} hole excitations.
 Adding additional harmonics in future will further allow improving the signal quality as well as shortening the generated voltage pulses.
 With a fundamental frequency of 3 or 6 GHz, the maximum of harmonic frequencies lies at \SI{36}{\GHz} due to limited frequency bandwidth of the radio-frequency components.
 Within this range, it is possible to generate voltage pulses of a duration down to \SI{14.6}{\ps}.
+It is possible, on the other hand, to create even shorter voltage pulses, in the range of \SI{1}{\ps}, using an optoelectronic approach \cite{Auston1975}, but unfortunately their integration at cryogenic temperatures \cite{Georgiou2020} still remains a challenge.\\